+Subject: Effective Date: Revised Date:

-Subject: Written Directive System Effective Date: March 26, 2009 Revised Date: February 9, 2023 Title: Preliminary Investigation Pages: Distribution: All Members Cross Reference: CALEA Reference Chapter 42 Chief of Police Approval Todd Pinion
+Written Directive System March 26, 2009 February 9, 2023

+Title: Pages: Distribution:

+Preliminary Investigation 4 All Members

+Cross Reference: Chief of Police Approval

+CALEA Reference Chapter 42 Todd Pinion

 The Decatur Police Department recognizes that the single most important determinant in solving a crime is the information supplied by the victim or witnesses to the initial responding officer.
 It shall be the policy of the Decatur Police Department that responding officers shall conduct the preliminary investigation into most cases.
 In unusually serious or complex crimes, officers shall notify their supervisor and request the aid of an investigator or other assistance as may appropriate.